fpclass/lecture22/README.md

-# lecture21
+# Lecture: Sequential composition (cont.)

-Code shown in the 21st lecture, "Sequential composition (cont.)"
+Code shown in the CS141 lecture on sequential composition (cont.)